• As low as $190/Night

 • Private vacation home

 Located in the heart of the historic district.
 1 block off of upper King Street.
-Everything is a convenient walk...to great eateries, museums, music, Marion square, MUSC hospital....Home was originally constructed in 1906 and freshly entirely modernized inside and out.
+Everything is a convenient walk...to great eateries, museums, music, Marion square, MUSC hospital....Home was originally constructed in 1906 and freshly entirely remodeled inside and out.
 Preserving all of the historical appeal with the amenities of modern plumbing and decor.

 Intelligent TV description